Chronology - Adaptation Committee

 taking place.
 Members of the NAP Task Force initiated consideration of a work plan (232 kB) at the meeting and were able to finalize and publish

 1–4 April: Joint meeting of the Adaptation Committee and the Nairobi work

-The Adaptation Committee, in collaboration with the Nairobi work programme, held a
+The Adaptation Committee (AC), in collaboration with the Nairobi work programme, held a

-available tools for the use of indigenous and traditional knowledge and practices for
+for the use of indigenous and traditional knowledge and practices for adaptation, needs of

-adaptation, needs of local and indigenous communities, and the application of
+local and indigenous communities, and the application of gender-sensitive approaches and

 11–22 November: COP 19, Warsaw, Poland